open-o11y/docs/exporter/cpp-prometheus/README.md

        std::this_thread::sleep_for(std::chrono::seconds(1));
     }
     ```
-4. A more complete usage example can be found [here](https://github.com/open-telemetry/opentelemetry-cpp/pull/258).
+4. A more complete usage example can be found [here] (add link later).

 ## Repository Structure
 **Interface**